Dezzmeister/group-x-compiler/readme.txt

 ==================================== TODOs ====================================

 1. We are still finishing the parser.
-We still need include/imports, boolean expressions, static array types, and functions with no arguments.
+We still need include/imports, boolean expressions, static array types, for loops, string literals, char literals, and better error messages.
 We should also fix up the grammar so that it resembles our LRM more closely.

 2. We may need a way to parse command line args and options. unistd.h has some utils for this but the C++ standard library might have better ones.
 We should